MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 * Each number must always be larger than the previous number and the numbers don’t have to be sequential as you can see from the VERIFY.VOC file.

 * After the colon there is a space and then the name of the sound in the archive file STDARC.DAT.
 This is the name as reported by the ALIST command.
 I don’t know if this is case sensitive or not so probably best to just stick with lower case.

+* If your desired phrase consistes of more than one sound, then each sound is separated from the next by a space.

 If you wanted word 0 in your ROM to be the word “busy”, then the line would look like this:
 ```